Decryptu/strapi-plugin-content-locking/README.md

 ![Record Locking Plugin Example](./record-locking.png)

-## ⚠️ We've released version 2.0.0 for the Record Locking Plugin.
+## ⚠️ We've released version 2.0.0 for the Record Locking Plugin

 Plugin version 2.x is aimed at Strapi V5.
 If you need support for Strapi V4, please follow the 1.x releases.
 What's new: